-Bull Durham (1988) from Johnny Web (Uncle Scoopy)
+Bull Durham (1988) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

-As the tagline says, "It's all about sex and sport.
+"It's all about sex and sport.
 What else is there?"

-When I was 14 years old I had the strange privilege of watching Steve Dalkowski, the fastest pitcher who ever lived.
-By that time, after seven hard years in pro ball, about a million drinks, and a severe elbow injury that spring, his fastball had diminished to "mere" Nolan Ryan levels, but he was still something to see.
+When I was 14 years old I had the strange privilege of watching Steve Dalkowski, reputedly the fastest pitcher who ever lived.
+By that time, after seven hard years in pro ball, about a million adult beverages, and a severe elbow injury that spring, his fastball had diminished to "mere" Nolan Ryan levels, but he was still something to see.
 He had gone to Spring training with the Orioles that year, and was unhittable.
 He had made the big club, and he even got his picture on a 1963 baseball card, but his spring injury got him sent down to Rochester, and he never made it back up.
 Sorry to say, Dalkowski didn't do anything extraordinary when I watched him, but he did plenty throughout his career.

 Dalkowski was a small guy, maybe 5'8', 160, with a gift like nobody ever had before or since.
 His skinny left arm could propel a fastball about 105 mph when he was young.
+Maybe faster.
 Unfortunately, he had two major weaknesses to keep him from the majors:

 2. Severe control problems.